Example Pretrial Documents for Plaintiff's Lawyers

 - Designation of Expert Witnesses

 We provide all of these free documents to you to put you in a position to maximize the value of your client's claim.
-Plaintiffs lawyers are all in this together.
+Plaintiffs' lawyers are all in this together.
 We need to help each other to put our clients in a position to achieve justice.

 Our hope is to give you the information and knowledge to streamline your efforts, so you are doing what needs to be done and avoiding creating unnecessary work for yourself.
 The reality is a plaintiff's attorney could spend an infinite amount of time on discovery in a single case, given how broad our discovery parameters are.
+We need to climb on each other shoulders to get the best possible outcome for our clients.

 Some of these materials are educational from the perspective of how to conduct discovery.
 Reading a well-done deposition of a defendant in a car accident case is a great tool for learning how to take that same deposition in your case.
 But some of these materials are simple forms you can cut and paste from that will make your job easier.
 No one should be drafting a car accident or even a medical malpractice complaint entirely from scratch.